 - Cite a typical example

-Let’s explain a few of these tactics, with examples:
+Let’s explain a few of these tactics, with examples.

 Follow the same approach when writing a blog post, particularly in your introduction.
 Use the right questions to engage your audience and motivate them to read further.

 Avoid obvious questions like “do you want blog traffic?” or “how can you become a writer?”
 When you ask an obvious question in your introduction, according to Julie Neidlinger, you’re actually telling the reader, “yes, this is the post you’re looking for, but I don’t know how to start it.”
-You are matching their search query before they ever type it.
+You are matching their search query before they even type it.

 Instead, ask questions that create a discussion in the comments section.